 Australia student visa rejection reasons

-Australia student visa rejection rate was 8% last year.
+Australia's student visa rejection rate was 8% last year.
 Though it is less it is always better to be on the safe side.
 Avoid making any kind of mistake in your visa application process.
-Here are reasons for visa rejection you need to avoid doing them:
+Here are reasons for visa rejection you need to avoid doing: